Dreaded-Gnu/haxe-amqp/.github/CONTRIBUTING.md

 - Use 2 spaces for tabs, never tab characters.
 - No trailing whitespace and consecutive blank lines, blank lines should have no whitespace.
 - Follow conventions already in the code.
-- Use haxe formatter to format your code after you're done with changes: `haxelib run formatter -s src`
+- Use haxe formatter to format your code after you're done with changes: `haxelib run formatter -s src` `haxelib run formatter -s tutorial`

 ## Contributor Code of Conduct